SoftBank looks to finalize Uber investment today

 The direct investment in Uber is expected to be the same valuation of Uber’s last private round, at nearly $70 billion.
 We’re told that the documents label this deal as an extension of its last Series G round.

-But the tender offer is planned to be a lower price per share.
+But the tender offer is planned to be a lower price per share, which has yet-to-be-determined.
 It is expected to be the largest secondary transaction in history.

 At least one source with direct knowledge of the situation said that the tender is slated to launch on November 28 and last until the end of the year.
 This source claims that the end of 2017 put pressure on finalizing the deal so that shareholders could sell shares in time for the holidays.